ursprash/Create-and-Mint-Token/README.md

 # Create-and-Mint-Token
-1.A new token is created on the local HardHat network 2.Only contract owner should be able to mint tokens 3.Any user can transfer tokens
+1. A new token is created on the local HardHat network
+2. Only contract owner should be able to mint tokens
+3. Any user can transfer tokens
-4.Any user can burn tokens
+4. Any user can burn tokens

 ## MyToken

 MyToken is an ERC20 token contract created on the local HardHat network.